erizov/Professor/semester_15/lecture_104_database_performance/materialized_views/README.md

 - Completed previous semesters
 - Understanding of distributed systems concepts
-- Knowledge of system design principles
+- Knowledge of structure design principles

 ## Often Used Together With

-Materialized Views is commonly used in combination with:
+Materialized Views is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques